akosela/go-cs/README.md

 ## go-cs

-cs is a program for concurrently executing ssh(1)/scp(1) on a number of hosts.
+cs is a program for concurrently executing ssh(1) or scp(1) on a number of hosts.
 It is intended to automate running remote commands or copying files between hosts on a network.
 Public key authentication is used for establishing passwordless connection.